taldcroft/asciitable/doc/index.rst

 parameters is modularized into managable groups.
 Where it makes sense these attributes are actually functions that make it easy to handle special cases.

+:Copyright: Smithsonian Astrophysical Observatory (2009)
+:Author: Tom Aldcroft (aldcroft@head.cfa.harvard.edu)

 Requirements
 ---------------
-* ``asciitable`` has been tested with Python 2.4, 2.5 and 2.6.
+* :mod:`asciitable` has been tested with Python 2.4, 2.5 and 2.6.
 It might work with other versions.
+* Though not required `NumPy <http://numpy.scipy.org/>`_ is highly recommended.
+Version 1.3.0 has been tested.

 Download
 ---------------------------